tripoloski1337/tripoloski1337.github.io/_posts/2024-07-24-exfil-using-only-css.md

 <img src="/images/cssinjek/ngrok.png">

 Our next challenge is to sort the exfiltrated ASCII characters.
 Since this is a CTF challenge, they have already provided the logic for sorting the token, which makes it easier.
-However, in real-world scenarios, it would require more time to find the correct valid token.
+However, in real-world scenarios, it would require more effort to find the correct valid token.

 P.S.: This technique can only be used if the token does not contain duplicate ASCII characters.